myeghaneh/PAMT/README.md

 If you are using our corpus for research purposes, please cite the following paper:

-# About corpus and Argumentation mining in Persian
+# Argumentation mining in Persian
 Argumentation mining (AM) is concerned with extracting arguments from texts and classifying the elements (e.g., claim and premise) and relations between them, as well as creating an argumentative structure.
 A significant hurdle to research in this area for the Persian language is the lack of annotated corpora.
 This paper introduces the